AMBarbosa/ecotrends/README.md

 plot(vars[[1:6]])
 ```

-These variable raster layers have a given pixel size in geographical
+These variable raster layers have a given pixel size in geographic
 degrees, with a nominal pixel size *at the Equator*, but (as the
 longitude meridians all converge towards the poles) actual pixel sizes
 can vary widely across latitudes.
 So, let’s **check the average pixel